Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge

-Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge (often shortened to Cheyenne Cinnamon), is an American animated television series pilot created by Dave Willis and Matt Harrigan; mainly produced by Williams Street it was animated by Radical Axis.
+Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge (often shortened to Cheyenne Cinnamon) is an American animated television series pilot created by Dave Willis and Matt Harrigan; mainly produced by Williams Street and animated by Radical Axis.
 Rated TV-MA, the pilot episode aired on Cartoon Network's late night programming block Adult Swim on March 29, 2010, but was not picked up for a full series.

 Premise

 Willis explained the plot as "a Strawberry Shortcake pop princess that lives in a candy wonderland just outside Detroit".
 She comes into Detroit and helps solve problems of racism and teen pregnancy "with the power of love and teen pop songs".